openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 OpenedX ecosystem.

-Data Best Practices - These practices are designed to help teams create rich and efficient data models within the edX ecosystem.
+Data Best Practices - These practices are designed to help teams create rich and efficient data models within the OpenedX ecosystem.
 They are not standards but guidelines to help teams think about how they are storing data.